 «Yes, I have finally arrived to this Capital of the World!
 I now see all the dreams of my youth coming to life...
 Only in Rome is it possible to understand Rome.» Johann Wolfgang von Goethe

 Rome, the cradle of civilization, Rome caput mundi, or simply Rome, the city of a thousand faces.
+Seat of the Papacy, its current countenance is the result of innumerable urbanistic and architectonic modifications that run through its layers and through the millennia.

 Then, the Baroque in Rome thrived from the 1600s on, and was dominated by architects like Bernini and Borromini.
 This is the Rome of Palazzo del Quirinale, current residence of the President of the Republic; of Piazza Navona with its Four Rivers Fountain; and of Sant’Ivo alla Sapienza and Palazzo Spada.